stacksjs/stacks/examples/README.md

 If any of these uncompleted examples look like a fun project to you, any help is appreciated. 😊

+## How is the Playground different from an example?

+The playground is almost the "same" as an example.
+The difference lies in the dependencies that are required: the playground requires a locally symlinked version (enabled via `pnpm run dev`'s passive watching) and an examples requires the dependencies direct from npm.

+For those reasons, the playground is perfectly suited for your local development.

 ## 💪🏼 Contributing

 Please see [CONTRIBUTING](../.github/CONTRIBUTING.md) for details.